AdobeDocs/analytics-platform.en/help/data-views/configure-dataviews.md

 Keep this in mind before you apply attribution settings:

 * In the data views user interface, you specify the default attribution.
-You can later override these settings in Workspace projects (not sure if this latter functionality will be there right off the bat).
+At a later date, you will be able to override these settings in Workspace projects.
+However, this functionality is not currently available.

 * Attribution settings in Customer Journey Analytics are non-destructive and retroactive.
 In other words, you cannot do irreparable harm to your datasets in Customer Journey Analytics.
 Even if you accidentally delete something, you can always go back to Experience Platform and bring the dataset back in.
 (Keep in mind, however, that bringing the dataset back in will incur additional cost.)